avimehenwal/avimehenwal.in/content/blog/rust/index.md

 * Variables in Rust are immutable by default, and require the `mut` keyword to be made mutable.
 * By default, the items in a module have **private** visibility, but this can be overridden with the `pub` modifier

+> C is like playing with knoves, C++ is juggling flaming chain saws

 ## Anatomy